 What is Burdock Root Oil Good For?

 When it comes to optimal hair health, burdock root is one of the great natural oils especially for the treatment of thinning hair.

 There’s a good reason I featured it prominently in How to Grow Your Hair Healthy and Long with Natural Oils.

-When I was suffering from hair loss issues, burdock root oil was on the oils that helped me regrow my hair.
+When I was suffering from hair loss issues, burdock root oil was one of the oils that helped me regrow my hair.